-What is the Local Development Scheme?
+a) What is the Local Development Scheme?

-2.1 Local development schemes are public 'project plans' which identify which local development documents will be produced, in what order and when.

-2.2 It indicates the work that is being done to produce the necessary documents and shows the timescales for preparation of these documents, the way in which the work will be done and the resources needed to do it.
+- 2.1 Local development schemes are public 'project plans' which identify which local development documents will be produced, in what order and when. - 2.2 It indicates the work that is being done to produce the necessary documents and shows the timescales for preparation of these documents, the way in which the work will be done and the resources needed to do it.
 It effectively establishes the Council's priorities for forward planning, and includes consideration of further reviews of the documents once they have been prepared and adopted.
 The framework has and will continue to evolve.

-Does this scheme supersede earlier versions?
+b) Does this scheme supersede earlier versions?

-2.3 Yes, this is the sixth published version of the LDS.
-It updates the edition last published in February 2013 which superseded earlier editions that were published in 2010, 2009, 2007 and 2005.
-Since February 2013 the Council has formally adopted its Development Sites and Development Management DPDs (December 10th 2013), published for stakeholder and public consultation an Issues and Options, Planning for Schools DPD and carried out a thorough review of any supplementary planning guidance/documents including the adoption of three new SPDs.
-Further consultation is planned in early 2014 on an emerging Joint West London Waste Plan DPD and some new SPDs.

-2.4 In reviewing the document it was decided that the published scheme that was prepared prior to 2013 was far too unwieldy to be updated on a regular basis and that given there was no longer a requirement for it to be submitted to the Secretary of State for Communities and Local Government and/or the Mayor of London that this provided an opportunity to review its structure and content.
-Furthermore, there is no longer a requirement that SPDs have to be identified in the scheme although the CIL SPD has been included because of its significance and the likely interest that it will generate and a general update on other SPGs/SPDs has also been included...

-2.5 For the scheme to be useful it needs to be regularly updated and to directly inform the project management and delivery of local development documents and it is therefore envisaged that in future it should be reviewed and updated regularly, as appropriate.
+- 2.3 Yes, this is the seventh published version of the LDS.
+It updates the edition last published in December 2013 which superseded earlier editions that were published in 2005, 2007, 2009, 2010 and February 2013.
+Since December 2013 the Council has formally adopted a Joint West London Waste Plan (July 2015), published for stakeholder and public consultation on Final Proposals Planning for Schools DPD and adopted a number of new supplementary planning documents (SPDs). - 2.4 In reviewing the document it was decided that the published scheme that was prepared prior to 2013 was far too unwieldy to be updated on a regular basis and that given there was no longer a requirement for it to be submitted to the Secretary of State for Communities and Local Government and/or the Mayor of London that this provided an opportunity to review its structure and content.
+Furthermore, there is no longer a requirement that SPDs have to be identified in the scheme although the CIL SPD has been included because of its significance and the likely interest that it will generate and a general update on other SPGs/SPDs has also been included. - 2.5 For the scheme to be useful it needs to be regularly updated and to directly inform the project management and delivery of local development documents and it is therefore envisaged that in future it should be reviewed and updated regularly, as appropriate.
 Section 3 of this report provides a short profile of each of the key local development documents that are being prepared by the local planning authority.